jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-03-14-dbt-pizza-shop-6/index.md

   - Docker
   - Python
   - dbt
-authors:
-  - JaehyeonKim
-images: []
 description: Orchestrate the Amazon Athena and Iceberg pizza shop dbt project with Apache Airflow, running the dimension and denormalised fact table builds.
 ---

+An ETL process is set up on the pizza shop dbt project using Apache Airflow.
 In [Part 5](/blog/2024-03-07-dbt-pizza-shop-5), we developed a [dbt](https://docs.getdbt.com/docs/introduction) project that that targets [Apache Iceberg](https://iceberg.apache.org/) where transformations are performed on [Amazon Athena](https://aws.amazon.com/athena/).
 Two dimension tables that keep product and user records are created as [Type 2 slowly changing dimension (SCD Type 2)](https://en.wikipedia.org/wiki/Slowly_changing_dimension) tables, and one transactional fact table is built to keep pizza orders.
 To improve query performance, the fact table is denormalized to pre-join records from the dimension tables using the array and struct data types.
-In this post, we discuss how to set up an ETL process on the project using Apache Airflow.

 * [Part 1 Modelling on PostgreSQL](/blog/2024-01-18-dbt-pizza-shop-1)
 * [Part 2 ETL on PostgreSQL via Airflow](/blog/2024-01-25-dbt-pizza-shop-2)